davidliwei/rnaseqmut/README.md

 Step 5 illustrates an example of filtering interesting mutations using a python script "filtermut.py".
 In this demo, we define "control" samples as two normal samples, and would like to look for mutations that satisfy the ALL of the following criteria:

---occur in at least 1 non-control sample (controlled by -t/--min-recurrent option in filtermut.py) with at least 20% frequency (controlled by -f/--min-recfrac option) and 10 supporting reads (-d/--min-recread);
+- occur in at least 1 non-control sample (controlled by -t/--min-recurrent option in filtermut.py) with at least 20% frequency (controlled by -f/--min-recfrac option) and 10 supporting reads (-d/--min-recread);
---do not have any supporting reads in control samples (-b/--max-alt); --have at least 4 non-supporting reads (reference reads) in control samples (-a/--min-ref).
+- do not have any supporting reads in control samples (-b/--max-alt);
+- have at least 4 non-supporting reads (reference reads) in control samples (-a/--min-ref).
 This requirement will exclude mutations with 0 read coverage in control samples thus we have no idea whether these mutations occur in control samples.

 The final output is a VCF file recording mutations and read coverages in all 4 samples.
 You can also output tab-delimited file instead of VCF file for further downstream analysis (use -z/--no-vcf option in Step 5).
 For interpreting results, see the next section.